XelerT/hashtable/README.md

       + 49.98% avx_wordcmp
 </pre>

-Without avx optimization and using prealigned and preallocated words we have 269% improvement in time performance and have improvement in cache-misses on 14%.
+Without avx optimization and using prealigned and preallocated words we have reduced execution time by 3.69 times and we have improvement in cache-misses on 14%.
-Without prealigned words we have 302% boost in time performance and we reduced cache-misses by 22%.
+Without prealigned words we have reduced execution time by 4.02 times and we decreased cache-misses by 22%.

-With preallocated words time performance is 0.5% better but with error we don't have any benefit.
+Without preallocated words program is working 1.01 times slower but with error we don't have any benefit.

 Ded's performance coefficients: